 Fingerprint

 Hashes configurable request fields (IP address, user agent, date, etc.) into a deterministic identifier and stores it on the event.
-No cookies, no PII stored — the same combination of inputs always produces the same hash.
+No cookies, no PII stored.
+The same combination of inputs always produces the same hash, enabling server-side session continuity, cookie-free analytics, and cross-domain stitching without client-side IDs.

 - Integrated